-I made Thai Red Curry Chicken at home with an easy to use sauce mix.
+I made Thai Red Curry Chicken at home with an easy to use jar of red curry paste.
 It was a simple and satisfying meal for a busy weeknight dinner.

 Thai Red Curry Simplified

 I used boneless, skinless chicken thighs because they are easiest to cook with but you could substitute with a different chicken part, pork, shrimp, tofu, etc. according to your preference.
 I adapted the recipe on the sauce packet by using less oil, substitute coconut milk with reduced fat coconut milk, and use milk instead of heavy cream.

 One of my sons is allergic to bell peppers so I omitted it but it’s possible to use other preferred vegetables instead.
 The key is to put them in at the right time, put hard vegetables that take longer to cook in earlier and put soft tender vegetables during the last few minutes of simmering.
 Alternatively, you could use steamed or blanched vegetables which are already at the right texture.

 I made the Thai Red Chicken Curry and served it over rice.
 My kids were ready with cups of milk in case the curry was too spicy for them.
 The curry was just mildly spicy.
 If you like your red curry to be very spicy, use an extra 1-2 tablespoon of the paste.
 I loved the flavor and our family enjoyed our meal immensely, we barely had enough leftovers for my lunch the next day.

 Allergy Aware Curry Chicken

 This recipe as written is free of peanuts, tree nuts (except coconut), egg, shellfish, fish, soy, sesame, wheat, and gluten free.